Hire in Estonia

 A fixed-term contract will be deemed to have been unspecified from the start if it is renewed more than twice consecutively or if it is extended more than once in five years.
 Entry into employment contracts for a fixed term will be deemed consecutive if the time between the expiration of one employment contract and entry into the next employment contract does not exceed two months.

 Probation Period / Trial Period

-The averaged working time must not exceed on 48 hours per a period of seven days over a calculation period of up to four months, unless a different calculation period has been provided by law.
+The average working time must not exceed 48 hours per a period of seven days over a calculation period of up to four months.
+The exception to this is if a different calculation period has been provided by law.

-It is presumed that the weekly rest time is granted on Saturday and Sunday
+It is presumed an employee’s weekly rest time will be granted on Saturday and Sunday.

-In line with the principle of good faith, an employer may demand that an employee work overtime due to unforeseen circumstances pertaining to the enterprise or activity of the employer, in particular for prevention of damage.
+In line with the principle of good faith, an employer in Estonia may demand an employee work overtime due to unforeseen circumstances.
+These circumstances must relate to the enterprise or activity of the employer, specifically for the prevention of loss or damage.

-Working overtime cannot be demanded of a minor, a pregnant woman or an employee who has the right to pregnancy and maternity leave.
+Employers cannot demand overtime work from a minor, a pregnant woman or an employee who has the right to pregnancy and maternity leave.

-- It is presumed that cancellation is ordinary, unless the employee proves that cancellation is extraordinary.
+- A cancellation is presumed to be ordinary, unless the employee proves it to be ‘extraordinary.’